cloudfoundry/credhub-acceptance-tests/README.md

 ### Get prerequisites

-Ensure that you have a local version of the CredHub CLI checked out in your $GOPATH
+Ensure that you have a local version of the CredHub CLI and ginkgo checked out in your $GOPATH

+Install the CredHub CLI
 ```sh
 go get code.cloudfoundry.org/credhub-cli
 ```

+To install ginkgo see [ginkgo installation](https://github.com/onsi/ginkgo#global-installation)

 ### Run Tests locally